nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

     end
 {% endhighlight %}
 </div>
 * The above code will hang our simulator.
-Because we're using `fork/join`, and the 2 `$display` tasks will be executed right away, then move to the next interation of the forever loop.
+The 2 `$display` tasks will be executed right away, then move to the next interation of the forever loop.
 This loop will create infinite number of process and hang the simulator.
-We should at least have some control inside the `fork-join_none` like below:
+We should at least have some control inside the `fork-join` like below:
 {% highlight verilog %}
     forever begin
       fork